AmbiqAI/tileio-demos/heartkit/README.md

 * **Input Selection**: Select between subject data or live sensor data.
 * **ECG Denoising**: Clean the ECG signal using either DSP or enhanced AI denoising.
-* **ECG Segmentation**: Delineate the QRS complex, P-wave, and T-wave to identify heart rate metrics using either DSP or AI segmentation.
+* **ECG Segmentation**: Delineate the QRS complex, P-wave, and T-wave to identify heart rate metrics using either DSP or an enhanced AI segmentation model.
-* **ECG Arrhythmia Detection**: Perform 4-class arrhythmia detection using an AI model.
+* **ECG Arrhythmia Detection**: Perform 4-class arrhythmia detection using an enhanced AI model.

 In addition to selecting the input stream, the user is also able to adjust a number of other parameters, such as injecting noise, selecting AI modes, and adjusting the hardware such as clock speed.